Advocating for Equity Statewide

 - Voices Rising: African American Economic Security in King County (2017) delves deeper into economic security issues.

-To address the challenges identified in these reports, Byrd Barr Place and the Seattle Community of Practice are working with community members and partners to:
+To address the challenges identified in these reports, Byrd Barr Place is working with community members and partners to:

 - Identify innovative social service models across the country and apply best practices to our own services.